 IRS Estimated Quarterly Tax Payments: 1040-ES Guide & Dates

 The IRS requires some taxpayers to make estimated quarterly tax payments.
-Staying on top of your quarterly payments will help ensure you pay no unnecessary penalties at the end of the year for underpayment.
+Staying on top of your quarterly payments will help ensure you pay no unnecessary penalties for underpayment at the end of the year.
 Here’s a look at who needs to make these payments, how to figure out how much to pay, various options to pay what is due, and when they are due.

 Who Has to Make Estimated Quarterly Tax Payments?